SPoint42/hibernate-validator-security-contribs/README.md

 <pre>mvn clean package</pre>

-Artefacts are released into official Maven repositories (see project documentation) but you can download night build versions from continuous integration server:
+Artefacts are released into official Maven repositories (see project documentation) but you can download night build versions from continuous integration server on:

 https://buildhive.cloudbees.com/job/righettod/job/hibernate-validator-security-contribs/lastStableBuild/com.github.righettod$hibernate-validator-security-contribs/